kth-step/sw-spi-cam-model/driver_model/readme.md

 This folder is the driver model.

 ### Files
--`driver_writeScript`: defines the `dr_write` function and its sub-functions that issue write requests to the SPI hardware according to the driver state.
+- `driver_writeScript`: defines the `dr_write` function and its sub-functions that issue write requests to the SPI hardware according to the driver state.

--`driver_readScript`: defines the `dr_read` function and its sub-functions that issue read requests to the SPI hardware according to the driver state.
+- `driver_readScript`: defines the `dr_read` function and its sub-functions that issue read requests to the SPI hardware according to the driver state.

--`driver_checkScript`: defines the `dr_check` function and its sub-funcions.
+- `driver_checkScript`: defines the `dr_check` function and its sub-funcions.
 It updates the driver state based on the reply from SPI hardware for previous read request.

--`driver_stateScript`: defines datatypes for the driver model.
+- `driver_stateScript`: defines datatypes for the driver model.

--`driver_relationScript`: defines a relation for driver state to descibe the driver state labeled transitions.
+- `driver_relationScript`: defines a relation for driver state to descibe the driver state labeled transitions.

 ### Automaton
 There are 4 automatons of the driver model, init, tx, rx and xfer.